 The bad guy(s):

-Thatcher Austin isn't exactly THE baddest guy but he's definitely the weirdest one and I must admit that I couldn't help liking him.
+Thatcher Austin isn't exactly THE baddest guy, but he's definitely the weirdest one, and I must admit that I couldn't help liking him.
 Or did I simply feel sorry for the poor schmuck?
-He's fanatically obsessed with communism and with his meticulous filing of any kind of information on subversive "red scare" activity, references to Hoover and McCarthy are of course unmissable.
-Must have been quite daring to publish this stuff in 1952 and I would guess it certainly didn't help make sales better.
+He's fanatically obsessed with communism, and with his meticulous filing of any kind of information on subversive "red scare" activity, references to Hoover and McCarthy are, of course, unmissable.
+It must have been quite daring to publish this material in 1952, and I would guess it certainly didn't help improve sales.

-We have Flo and we have Mady and they present our hero's past and present respectively.
-Both cool and interesting but even though Flo is a "sensual blonde", I think I'd rather hang out with Mady:
+We have Flo and Mady, who present our hero's past and present, respectively.
+Both cool and interesting, but even though Flo is a "sensual blonde", I think I'd rather hang out with Mady:

 “Mady's a good kid, but with a lot of spirit, and that gets her in trouble because guys don't understand it.”